rkolbi/Simple_Sender/README.md

 - **Metadata sources:** Diagnostics and runtime metrics record whether dimensions/units came from `ssmeta` or `scan` (`dimensions_source`, `units_source`) and whether quick-scan line scanning was reduced due to complete metadata (`ssmeta_scan_reduced`).
 - **Load cancellation:** Starting a new Read Job cancels the previous loader worker quickly (scan and validation loops are token-cancellable) so stale workers do not overwrite current results.
 - **Streaming:** Character-counting; uses Bf feedback to size the RX window; stops on error/alarm; buffer fill and TX throughput shown.
 Each line is counted with the trailing newline for buffer accounting, and outbound lines are rejected if they exceed 80 bytes or contain non-ASCII characters.
+- **Custom sender directives:** Exact trimmed lines `VACUUM_ON` / `VACUUM_OFF` are intercepted before queue/send, toggle the configured vacuum action internally, and are marked handled without reaching GRBL.
+- **Tool-change sender directive:** Lines that start with `TC:` are intercepted before queue/send, treated as required-tool prompts, shown in the existing tool-change popup, then routed through the existing tool-change macro workflow.
+Streaming stays paused with no timeout until the operator finishes that workflow, then resumes. `TC:` lines are marked handled and never sent to GRBL.
+- **Directive matching scope:** The above directive handling runs in the same pre-send file-stream pipeline used for normal job lines, while all other lines continue through normal G-code processing.
 - **Lean large-file model:** Jobs of any size use the same file-backed quick-assessment path, then stream from disk with bounded in-memory retention (viewer window + sampled metadata).
 - **Ultra-large auto-safeguard mode:** Files at or above the configured ultra-large threshold (default `200 MB`) automatically force fast-load behavior and defer strict validation; send-time safety checks remain active.
 - **Lean runtime model:** The sender does not render Top View/Spatial geometry during load; UI remains focused on readiness, dimensions, and estimate output.